thekeylesscoder/my-extensive-programming-journey/javascript/eloquent-javascript/chapter-2/chapter-2-notes.md

       - `else {`
         - `console.log("NaN");`
 - ***While and Do Loops***
   - What happens if you want a program that prints a series of numbers, like the even numbers between 0 to 12?
 You could use the `console.log` function for each number, but it wouldn't be efficient, especially if you need to work with a larger number set.
 A better alternative would be a *loop*, which runs a piece of code a few times.
 This also allows us to go back to a previous point in the program and take the same action with the current program's state.
 He shows a potential solution to the previous problem below:
+    - `let number = 0;`
+    - `while (number <= 12) {`
+    - `  console.log(number);`
+    - `  number = number + 2;`
+    - `}`
+  - Any code defined after the predefined keyword `while` ensures code can be looped.
+As seen in the above example, it's similar to the `if` loop since the structure has parentheses with an enclosing expression and a statement.
+The statement continues to run if the value produced by the expression converts to a `true` Boolean value.
+  - Another point to note is how the `number` binding can keep track of the program's progress.
+This value gets updated every time the loop runs and is compared to 12 (the defined number) to see if the program still needs to run.
+  - Now that we understand the basics of the `while` loop, we can easily use it to build other mathematical programs, like the one below that calculates 2 to the 10th power.
+This one uses two bindings for the answer and a counter to see how much it's been multipled by 2: